1-877-929-7245

 • Dinner

-Day 2 - To the Harz Mountains and our charming base in Wernigerode
+Day 2 - To the Harz Mountains and our base in Wernigerode

-We board a train this morning, travelling across northern Germany to Hanover where we continue by coach into the Harz Mountains.
-Driving through magnificent winter landscapes, we travel through idyllic scenes of deep pine forests peppered with pretty lakes.
-Such terrain is ideally suited to narrow-gauge railways, and today the Harz Mountains system offers a wonderful public transport service and steam-hauled tourist trains featuring beautifully restored vintage rolling stock.
+We board the train this morning, traveling across northern Germany to Hanover where we continue by coach into the Harz Mountains.
+Driving through winter landscapes, we travel through scenes of deep pine forests peppered with pretty lakes.

-We arrive in the charming town of Wernigerode, nestled between picturesque mountains, where we check into our hotel for a five-night stay.
-There's time at leisure this afternoon to relax and to explore this delightful medieval town before dinner.
+We arrive in the town of Wernigerode, nestled between picturesque mountains, where we check into our hotel for a five-night stay.
+There is time at leisure this afternoon to relax and to explore before dinner.

 Includes